maoberlehner/markus-oberlehner-net/content/blog/building-a-simple-database-abstraction-with-typescript.md

 +++
-date = "2017-03-29T16:27:05+02:00"
+date = "2017-03-18T16:27:05+02:00"
-title = "building a simple database abstraction with typescript" draft = true
+title = "Building a simple (but overengineered) database abstraction with TypeScript" description = "Using TypeScript to build a simple database abstraction.
+The database uses a file driver to load Markdown files from a directory on the file system." intro = "Two weeks ago, I had this idea for an app.
+I decided this was the perfect opportunity to give Ionic a try.
+Long story short – I quickly realized it would be too much work to build the app I had in mind.
+But I found the technologies used by Ionic 2 pretty interesting..." draft = false categories = ["Development"] tags = ["JavaScript", "TypeScript"]
 +++

-# Building a simple (but overengineered) database abstraction with TypeScript
 Two weeks ago, I had this idea for an app.
 I decided this was the perfect opportunity to give [Ionic](http://ionicframework.com/) a try.
 Long story short – I quickly realized it would be too much work to build the app I had in mind.
 But I found the technologies used by Ionic 2 to be interesting.
 Ionic 2 is built on top of Angular 2 which in turn is built with [TypeScript](https://www.typescriptlang.org/).
 I'm not quite sure yet if I like Angular 2 or not but TypeScript definitely caught my attention.

 I'm currently in the process of rewriting some of my projects using the [TDD approach](https://markus.oberlehner.net/blog/2017/02/test-driven-development-with-javascript-using-ava-and-sinonjs/) and after I did some more research on TypeScript I was quite tempted to also use TypeScript in favor of vanilla JavaScript.
 Today I started rewriting the static site generator which is powering this blog (which I initially hacked together not caring too much about the quality of the code) with TypeScript, beginning with implementing a (file based) database.